SingMeter

 How to Find Your Voice Type (Without a Teacher)

-Part of our vocal range series.
-For the full chart and voice-type reference table, read the hub article first: Vocal Range Chart: Male, Female & SATB Voice Types Explained.
-This page focuses on one topic only.
+Part of our vocal range guide series.
+Vocal Range Chart: Male, Female & SATB Voice Types Explained

 Why Your Voice Type Matters (But Not Too Much)